dank8/MinimumViableOperate/!-mvo.md

 ```

 ## DESCRIPTION
-A working examples of the minimum syntax values necessary for successful execution of [# ️TODO] package.
+working examples of the minimum syntax values necessary for successfully launching [# ️TODO] package.

 > QUOTE FROM DEVELOPER

-### INSTALLATION
+## INSTALLATION

 1. # ️TODO